AssassinLard/CS122DatabaseDevelopment/README.md

 12 May, 2018
 From AL: Cleaned up the Repository, fixed the Database code

-PENDING: Status of employeeno as FOREIGN KEY
-PENDING: Connection between MySQL and HTML
+PENDING: Status of employeeno as FOREIGN KEY, Connection between MySQL and HTML.

 May 13, 2018
 From Alf: Added php connectivity to the admin_index.php file.